elchs/LetoDBf/Readme.txt

                                     Then DB_DBFLOCK_HB32 will be used for NTX/CDX;
                                     _or_ if set to 6, DB_DBFLOCK_CLIPPER2 for NTX, HB32 for other
                                     _or_ if set to 2, DB_DBFLOCK_COMIX for CDX, HB32 for other.
-      Memo_Type =              -    memo type ( FPT/ DBT/ SMT ),
+      Memo_Type =              -    LEAVE IT EMPTY, to get the default for the choosen option Default_Driver.
-                                    Default: FPT for DBFCDX, DBT for DBFNTX;
+                                    Default: FPT for DBFCDX, DBT for DBFNTX, SMT for others.
-      Memo_BSize =             -    for expert users !, this will change default memo blocksize
+      Memo_BSize =             -    for !expert! users !, this will change default memo blocksize
                                     for *NEW* created DBF data tables.
+Before doing so, you need a lesson about.
       Lower_Path = 0           -    if 1, convert all paths and filenames to lower case;
                                     This is useful if: all files at disk are in lower case, in your application they are named mixed case, and the [Linux] OS for server